minorninth/aom/csun_paper/aom-csun-2018-extended-abstract.md

 element.accessibleNode.checked = true;
 ```

-One use case this solves is that Custom Elements [3] "sprout"
+One use case this solves is that Custom Elements [3] would no longer
-attributes in order to express their own semantics.
-AOM allows
+need to "sprout" attributes in order to express their own
-custom elements to behave more like native HTML elements, where
+semantics.
+AOM allows custom elements to behave more like native HTML
-their accessibility behavior is encapsulated.
+elements, where their accessibility behavior is encapsulated.

 Furthermore, writing Accessible Properties would allow specifying
-accessible relationships without requiring IDREFs, as authors can now
+accessible relationships without referencing the other element
-pass object references.
-Currently attributes like aria-describedby
-and aria-activedescendant take one or more IDREFs, like this:
+via an ID.
+As an example, this HTML indicates that the current
+selected option within a listbox is the one with id `"id3"`:

 ```html
 <div role="listbox" aria-activedescendant="id3">
 ```

-Accessible Properties would allow passing object references instead:
+Instead, AOM would allow using an object reference instead, avoiding
+the need for an element ID.

 ```js
 element.accessibleNode.activeDescendant = accessibleNode3;